to know when this web site is updated, new resources are launched, etc.

-Many of the synchronous tools noted on this page require that all users have the same software or operating systems, or the latest hardware and operating systems.
+Some synchronous tools require that all users have the latest hardware and operating systems.
 Not everyone has these!
-By requiring remote staff and online volunteers to have these tools, you will be excluding many, if not most.

 Email-based and web-based discussion groups often have a much higher percentage of lurkers (people who read but don't post) than real-time tools.
 Having 1000 people on an email-based group is usually not overwhelming, because only a small percentage of them may actually post frequently -- the rest will lurk or post infrequently -- and members won't all post at the same time.
 Having 1000 people on a chat, however, can quickly become overwhelming, because most of the participants will try to engage in conversation.

-Also, onsite participants with laptops can become so engrossed in a simultaneous chat online that they don't interact with the people right next to them, nor ask questions of whomever is presenting.
+Also, onsite participants with laptops or hand held devices can become so engrossed in a simultaneous chat online that they don't interact with the people right next to them, nor ask questions of whomever is presenting.

 A successful real-time online interaction with a group takes more than participants -- you will also need people filling these roles: